openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 * Linux and Solaris:
     * `PATH` is set to `/bin:/usr/bin:/usr/sbin`
-    * The following are propogated from the user's environment:
+    * The following are propagated from the user's environment:
         `DISPLAY`,
         `HOME`
         `LANG`,